 Advice for early years settings on supporting vision impaired children

-Admitting a vision impaired child into your setting, whilst perhaps needing some extra thought and preparation, does not necessarily mean a huge amount of extra or special work.
+Admitting a vision impaired child into your setting may need some extra thought and preparation, but does not necessarily mean a huge amount of extra or special work.
 Much good practice for vision impaired children is often good practice for all children.

-This guide, produced by the Southend-on-Sea City Council Vision and Hearing Support Service, contains some suggestions.
+This guide is produced by the Southend-on-Sea City Council Vision and Hearing Support Service.

-• vision impaired children may be unaware of all the activities which are available in the setting and may need physically guiding around the choices so that they become familiar with what is available
+• vision impaired children may be unaware of all the activities available in the setting.
+You may need to physically guide them around the choices so they become familiar with what is available

-• children should be shown if there is a change in the layout of the setting furniture.
-Doors and windows should either be fully open or completely closed, since half opened windows and doors can cause accidents
+• show children if the setting furniture layout is changed.
+Doors and windows should be fully open or completely closed.
+Half opened windows and doors can cause accidents

-• at story time children may need to sit at the front of the group and may need an opportunity to look at the book individually.
-Point to features in pictures so that the child is looking at the right thing.
-Make sure the pictures you use look real and are large and clear enough to see
+• at story time children may need to sit at the front of the group.
+They may need to look at the book individually.
+Point to features in pictures so the child looks at the right thing.
+Make sure pictures look real and are large and clear enough to see

 • pictures etc. should be covered or laminated with matt Perspex